Vision Systems

 -

 Traditional inspection methods previously relied on human intervention and judgment.
 For example, each 50th or 100th product made in mold or stamp manufacturing would be inspected.
 This implied taking the product off the conveyor and performing a manual inspection.
-If the product is defective, the whole manufacturing process would halt for a bigger inspection sample.
+If the product is defective, the whole manufacturing process would halt for a larger inspection sample.

 However, machine vision systems ensure complete compliance with industry standards, increased product safety, and eliminate any safety concerns associated with humans near moving machinery. - Reduces Production Costs